openhive-network/HAfAH/src/hive_fork/Readme.md

 1. id - id of the context
 2. name - human redable name of the context, thathts for better readability of the application code
 3. current_block_num - current hive block num processed by the tables registered in the context
+4. irreversible_block - irreversible block num, the higest block known by the context which cannot be reedited during back from fork
+4. is_attached - True if triggers are enabled ( a table is attached ), False when are disbaled ( a table is detached )

 ### hive.registered_tables
 Contains information about registered application tables and their contexts